 Note 2: Issues involving weapons, threats of violence, or violent altercations will be turned over to local law enforcement authorities.
 Student discipline resulting from these cases are unique to each situation above and beyond that represented here.

 4.0 SCHOOL CULTURE AND CLIMATE

-4.1 Athletic Program
+4.1 Code of Conduct